laoning2008/asyncmsg/README.md

 ```

-## Client Example
+## TCP Client Example
-Here's an example of how to use the AsyncMsg library to create a simple client that sends requests to the server:
+Here's an example of how to use the AsyncMsg library to create a simple tcp client that sends requests to the server:

 ```cpp
 #include <asio.hpp>